adamsilver/fdpb/03-Book-A-Flight.md

 ### A stepper component

 Spinners, also known as steppers, let users increase or decrease the value by a constant amount.
-They are great for making small adjustments in quantity.
-In the same article, referenced earlier, Luke Wobrelkski says:
+They are great for making small adjustments.
+In the same article as referenced earlier, Luke Wobrelkski says:

 > When testing mobile flight booking forms, we found people preferred steppers for selecting the number of passengers.
 No dropdown menu required, especially since there's a maximum of 8 travelers allowed and the vast majority select 1-2 travelers.

-Having discussed number inputs in chapter 2, we know that some browsers natively provide steppers.
-The problem though is that they are tiny and therefore hard to click.
-And mobile browsers don't show the steppers at all, because they expose a numeric keyboard.
-Instead, we can disabled the browser spinners and enhance the interface with our own large buttons.
+Having discussed number inputs in chapter 2, we know that some browsers provide their own native stepper buttons.
+The problem is that they are tiny and hard to click.
+And mobile browsers don't show them at all&mdash;they just show a numeric keyboard.
+Instead, we can disable the browser spinners and enhance the input with larger ones.

 [!](.)